niharnandan/RA-Spring2020/2020_2 Fall/Data and Analysis/Analysis/CleaningData_OnlineExperiment/README.md

 Update the Output location in the ```Output_Location.txt``` relative to the notebooks in the code sub-folder.

-Run the RUN.bat file.
-MAC shell script coming soon.
+Run the RUN.bat file on Windows or RUN.sh on Linux/Mac.